 Sweet with your salty?
 Savory with your sugar?
 We’re known for pushing the gustatory envelope around here, and Oregon treat makers are no exception.
 Whether you order online for delivery or place an order for takeout — or even attend a virtual chocolate festival — you won’t run out of ways to treat yourself during the COVID-19 pandemic.

 In Southern Oregon, Lillie Belle Farms brings chocolate and cheese together with the only-in-Oregon Smokey Blue Cheese Truffles, made with help from the award-winning Rogue Creamery.
-For a good dose of heat with your sweet, Lillie Belle’s “Do Not Eat This Chocolate” bar is a mix of dark and milk chocolate heated up with ghost chile, aji amarillo and chile arbole.
+For a good dose of heat with your sweet, Lillie Belle’s “Do Not Eat This Chocolate” bar is a mix of dark and milk chocolate heated up with ghost chile, aji amarillo and chile de arbole.
 At Face Rock Creamery, it’s impossible not to fall in love with the silky richness of their “Vampire Slayer” garlic cheddar and fromage blanc cheese, not to mention their famous cheese curds.
-Cleanse your palate with a scoop of Umpqua Dairy ice cream at the Creamery for good measure.
+Cleanse your palate with a scoop of Umpqua Dairy ice cream for good measure.